 Bacalar was named a “Pueblo Mágico” (“Magic Village”) in 2006.

-The Fortress de San Felipe Bacalar, in the center of town, represents one of the bastions used by the Maya before they were overrun by the Spanish, it has a small but modern museum inside, if you are in town it´s worthwhile visiting.
+The Fortress de San Felipe Bacalar, in the center of town, represents one of the bastions used by the Maya before they were overrun by the Spanish, it has a small but modern museum inside, which is worth visiting.

 On Sunday night, there may be music and dancing in the city square.

 There are plenty of outdoor activities to choose from: guided kayaking trips, snorkeling, horseback riding at the rodeo or trails to Bacalar Lake, bike tours, and jungle walks to explore the lake and its surroundings.

 Bacalar Lagoon is one of the palest-blue and jewel-like waters that can exist.
 Laguna Bacalar is a long and narrow lake.
 Its length from north to south is about 42 km, and at its widest point, it is less than 2 km.

 The main attraction of this area is the Seven Colors Lagoon.
 The lagoon off the coast is somewhat shallow, except for the sinkholes commonly known as cenotes.
 It is clearly visible from a kayak or sailboat.

 The lake is known for its vibrant blue color and crystal-clear water, thanks in part to its white limestone bottom.
 Like most bodies of water in the Yucatan Peninsula, the lake is fed by underground rivers or cenotes.